dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/05-Network-Services/01-DNS/04-Configure-DNS-resource-PTR-record.md

 1. In the **DNS Manager** console tree, expand `OTCS-DC01.corp.oaktowncs`.
 2. Click to expand the **Reverse Lookup Zones** directory.
 3. Select **1.168.192.in-addr.arpa**.
+4. Right-click on any empty space within the right-hand details pane of the zone workspace.
+5. Click on **New Pointer (PTR)...** from the contextual menu.